 Bottom Line

-The difference between hair colors 2 and 4 might be subtle to some and more prevalent to others.
-Do your research once you choose the color brand you desire to use.
+The difference between hair colors 2 and 4 might be subtle to some and more noticeable to others.
+Do your research once you choose the color brand you want to use.
 A hair dye color chart is located on the back of the dye box to show what the color will be depending on your current color.

 Remember that previous dye jobs will affect the outcome of the color you choose, especially if you are going lighter.